Antony Starr

 Antony Starr in Outrageous Fortune

-Following a surge in popularity, Starr briefly vanished from the screen, later reemerging as Senior Sergeant Charlie Lewis in the Australian police project "Rush," created by Andrew Prowse and Grant Brown.
+After a surge in popularity, Starr briefly disappeared from the screen, later reemerging as Senior Sergeant Charlie Lewis in the Australian police project "Rush," created by Andrew Prowse and Grant Brown.
 Soon after, the actor was invited to another Australian project, Kieran Darcy-Smith's "Wish You Were Here," in which his portrayal of Jeremy King was recognized with an award from the Australian Academy of Cinema and Television Arts.

 A still from Wish You Were Here